reegodev/confidante/README.md

 ## Usage

-### Push an environment file to the password manager
+### Push an environment file to your password manager

 ```bash
 npx confidante push [FILEPATH] [ENTRYNAME] [-a <adapter>] [-v <vault>]